 To support its overall vision and aims, the Council has continued to review its Medium Term Financial Strategy and 5 year Capital Programme.
-Reviews were undertaken during 2013/14 and also as part of the budget preparation for 2014/15.
-With regard to the Capital Programme, this has included aligning resources to priorities though appraisal of new schemes based on the Council's key priorities.
-Our 2014/15 budget consultation included the following
+Reviews were undertaken during 2014/15 and also as part of the budget preparation for 2015/16.
+With regard to the Capital Programme, this has included aligning resources to priorities though the appraisal of new schemes based on the Council's key priorities.
+Our 2015/16 budget consultation included a residents' deliberative forum held and facilitated by Opinion Research Services.